What does God want from me?

 Listen carefully: What is truly calling you?

-To discern this, it helps toshare thoughts with others, to search together and to practice the Discernement of Spirits, as Ignatius of Loyola calls it.
+To discern this, it helps to share thoughts with others, to search together and to practice the Discernement of Spirits, as Ignatius of Loyola calls it.
 And when you're sure – then dare to go!
 Take your path!
-Go your own way!

 God weaves a golden thread through the red thread of your life.
-What he wants from you will not feel freign—for he created you and knows you better than you know yourself.
+What he wants from you will not feel unfamiliar —for he has been creating you and knows you better than you know yourself.

 Read more: